-Hand-shaking: After praying the Lord’s Prayer – the Our Father, we exchange a sign of peace – usually a handshake or, between couples and families, a kiss.
-If you are not comfortable with this gesture or have a bad cold, don’t feel obligated to participate or simply offer a nod and a wave.
-During the COVID pandemic, handshaking with non-family members is discouraged.
+Hand-shaking: After praying the Lord’s Prayer – the Our Father, we exchange a sign of peace.
+Prior to COVID, that was usually a handshake or, between couples and families, a kiss.
+In light of the pandemic, a simple nod and a wave is sufficient.

 If you will not receive Communion, you are encouraged to join the Communion line with your arms crossed across your chest; the distributor will give you a blessing.

-At Communion time, ministers will bring the Body and Blood of Christ to various stations in the front of both levels of the church.
-(During the pandemic, the cup is not being offered to the congregation.)
-We process from the pews to the distributor, and follow the practice of gently bowing before receiving the Sacrament.
+At Communion time, ministers will bring the Body of Christ to various stations in the front of both levels of the church.
+We process from the pews to the distributor, and follow the practice of gently bowing before reverently receiving the Sacrament.
 The Body of Christ may be received in the hand or can be placed directly into your mouth.
-The Blood of Christ is distributed in common cups; the distributor wipes the cup clean after each recipient’s sip.
-It is not appropriate or acceptable to take a host and dip it into the cup.
-If not enough ministers are available, some stations will only have the Body of Christ.

 Have a Question?
 We often have someone in the welcome center to answer questions after Mass.
 Before Mass, welcome ministers at church entrances can answer your questions.
 If you have a need during Mass, including a need for medical attention, ushers in each section can assist you.